Lobster, Norway, Langoustine, Dublin Bay prawn or scampi

-In conclusion, there are multiple management measures and a variety of enforcement employed in the fishery, though the quota is not applied at the functional unit level and therefore, the stock is at risk of overfishing.
+There are multiple management measures and a variety of enforcement employed in the fishery, though the quota is not applied at the functional unit level and therefore, the stock is at risk of overfishing.
 The stock is not currently in an overfished state, but fishing pressure is above sustainable limits.
 Catches fluctuate, but in general have been above the advice in recent years.